WillDenby/WillDenby/README.md

 In my spare time, I'm concentrating on:
 1. Tooling and data engineering in Python
-2. Building transaction systems and Spring Boot applications in Java.
+2. Building transaction systems and Spring Boot applications in Java

-- 🔭 I’m currently creating a portfolio backtesting tool to discourage myself from picking individual stocks...
 - ❤️ I love good documentation - "If a tree falls in a forest..."
 - 📫 How to reach me: connect/message me on [LinkedIn](https://www.linkedin.com/in/will-denby/)